WDCD (AM): History

 WPTR originated as a sister station to WBCA, an existing independent FM station, which ceased operations in 1952.

 WDCD signed on August 10, 1948 as WPTR, with 10,000 watts of power from Colonie.
 The original call sign request of WNYS was denied due to protests, so the WPTR call letters were requested to reflect the original licensee, Patroon Broadcasting Company, which was owned by Schine Chain Theatres.
 The studios were located in the Hotel Ten Eyck in Albany.
-In 1953, the station gained the ABC Radio affiliation from exiting WXKW, and primarily programmed a mix of popular and country music along with news & sports.
-It was during this period that 1540 increased power to 50,000 watts full-time to combat nighttime interference from co-channel stations KXEL in Waterloo, Iowa and ZNS-1 in Nassau, Bahamas (although the official explanation to the Federal Communications Commission [FCC] was the "poor ground conductivity" at the transmitter site).
+In 1953, the station gained the ABC Radio affiliation from exiting WXKW, and primarily programmed a mix of popular and country music along with news and sports.
+It was during this period that 1540 increased power to 50,000 watts full-time to combat nighttime interference from co-channel stations KXEL in Waterloo, Iowa, and ZNS-1 in Nassau, Bahamas (although the official explanation to the Federal Communications Commission [FCC] was the "poor ground conductivity" at the transmitter site).

 WPTR also had a partnership with a local FM station (W47A/WBCA, the first independent FM radio station in the United States) to produce pre-recorded programming in WBCA's state-of-the-art Schenectady studios.

 On September 16, 1953, American Airlines Flight 723 flew between the northeast and center towers of the station's 3 tower array.
 The plane was cleared for a contact approach to Albany Airport's Runway 10.
 On final approach, while still miles west of the airport, the Convair descended too low, and, at an altitude of 308 feet, struck two of the set of three 365 foot-tall radio masts arrayed northeast to southwest.
 The right wing struck the center tower of the three, then the left wing struck the northeast tower.
 Seven feet of the outer panel of the right wing including the right aileron and control mechanism from the center hinge outboard together with 15 feet of the left outer wing panel and aileron separated from the aircraft.

 Ground impact occurred 1,590 feet beyond the northeast tower.
 At this point, the aircraft had rolled to a partially inverted attitude.
 The nose and left wing struck the ground first.
 The rest of the airplane fell to earth in short order and caught fire.
 The aircraft narrowly missed hitting a trailer park on the Albany-Schenectady road.
 All 28 occupants on board (25 passengers, 2 pilots, and a flight attendant) were killed.
 The aircraft crashed just north of Central Avenue (NY Route 5).
 To date, this is the worst aviation accident in the Albany area.